Open primary navigation menu

 Note on Writing Requirements

-International and transfer students should be enrolled in a Core Writing course in their first semester at the college, unless waived.
-For international and transfer students, all writing requirements must be completed by the end of their first year at the college.
-International and transfer students who have not completed Core Writing requirements by the end of their first year may proceed at the college only with the permission of Dean of the Undergraduate College.
+International and transfer students should be enrolled in a Core Writing course in their first semester at the University, unless waived.
+For international and transfer students, all writing requirements must be completed by the end of their first year at the University.
+International and transfer students who have not completed Core Writing requirements by the end of their first year may proceed at the University only with the permission of Dean of the Undergraduate College.
 A Registrar’s hold will be applied to students’ records when they do not complete the Core Writing requirement in the proscribed timeframe.

 Writing in Context I: Literary Inquiry